Phainopepla: Diet

 Their diet consists of berries, any small insects, fruits, vegetables.
 Phainopeplas have a specialized mechanism in their gizzard that shucks berry skins off the fruit and packs the skins separately from the rest of the fruit into the intestines for more efficient digestion.
-So far this is the only known bird able to do this.
-They appear to relish the fruit of Phoradendron californicum, the desert mistletoe.

 Symbiosis with desert mistletoe

 Phainopepla are closely associated with desert mistletoe, and are the most effective dispersers of its seeds.
 As a mistletoe specialist, phainopepla have a specialized digestive system, and process berries very quickly without the gizzard crushing the seeds; berries are defecated 12–45 minutes after being eaten.
 As a result, each bird can process hundreds of berries in a day.
-Phainopepla derive fewer calories from each berry than non-specialist birds, but this ability to eat and quickly process large number of berries allows them to meet their daily caloric requirements, while non-specialist birds may not be able to do so on just mistletoe berries.
+Phainopepla derive fewer calories from each berry than non-specialist birds, but this ability to eat and quickly process large numbers of berries allows them to meet their daily caloric requirements, while non-specialist birds may not be able to do so on just mistletoe berries.
 Phainopepla deposit their feces on tree branches.
 In doing so, the mistletoe seeds within have a host tree to infect after they sprout.